 2. The PBS documentary, “Last Best Hope, A True Story of Escape, Evasion, and Remembrance,” at http://www.pbs.org/lastbesthope/.

 3. Keith Janes’ excellent account of what happened that appears on his website, Conscript Heroes, at http://www.conscript-heroes.com/escapelines/EEIE-Articles/Art-17-Ghost-Train.htm

-4. For a list of books and one TV documentary on the Phantom Train, click here.
+4. For a list of books and a History Channel Documentary on the Phantom Train which is on YouTube, click here.